Who doesn’t want big arms?

 I will explain which exercises hit each position in the next section.

 Exercises for Full Arm Development

-Chin ups and pull ups work the biceps with the arms overhead.
+Chin ups and pull ups work the biceps with the arms overhead (find chin up bar reviews).
 Using a variety of different grips will work the arms in a variety of different ways.
 This focuses predominantly on the short head of the biceps

 Preacher curls, with the elbows in front of the body also work the short head predominantly, this time in isolation, without the help of the powerful back muscles.

 Standing curls with dumbbells or barbell work the biceps in the most balanced way.
 Be sure to use all the different grips; palms up, hammer grip and palms down.

 Placing the arms behind the body in a seated incline curl, or cable drag curl will work the long head of the biceps more.

 Overhead triceps extensions, and to a lesser extent skull crushers will work the long head of the triceps, which will pack size onto the upper arm.

 Triceps pushdowns work the triceps in a balanced way, be sure to alternate the 3 grips to fully develop the muscles.

 Dips, with the arms behind the body, will build up mass on the short head of triceps, giving the ‘horseshoe’ shape to the muscle.